 Looking at their histories and how they began their journey in the canine world is important to gain a better understanding of them both.

-The Doberman Pinscher was bred by Tax Collector, Louis Dobermann, in Germany around 1890.
-During the 19th Century certain areas were unsafe in Germany due to civil war, and the residents of those areas were particularly hostile towards the Tax Man.
+The Doberman Pinscher was bred by a tax collector named Louis Dobermann in Germany around 1890.
+During the 19th Century, certain areas were unsafe in Germany due to civil war, and the residents of those areas were particularly hostile towards the Tax Man.
 Louis Dobermann, who also had previous experience in dog breeding, sought to breed an imposing dog that would accompany and protect him whilst working in these antagonistic precincts.

-To create such a dog he took the Rottweiler, the Black and Tan Terrier, Old Shorthaired Shepherd and Smooth-Haired German Pinscher, and cleverly engineered the Doberman that we know and love today.
+To create such a dog, he took the Rottweiler, the Black and Tan Terrier, Old Shorthaired Shepherd, and the Smooth-Haired German Pinscher and cleverly engineered the Doberman that we know and love today.
 The Doberman was officially recognized as a breed in his own right in 1900.
-Because it’s a working-class dog, it’s also often compared to the German shepherd.
+Because the Dobie is a working-class dog, it’s also often compared to the German Shepherd.

-This ‘Tax Collectors Dog’ is a popular family dog today, ranking 17 out of 193 breeds by the American Kennel Club (AKC), but he is also one of the most popular working dogs used in military and protection services.
-Not only has he excelled in this field, but more surprisingly he has shone as a therapy and assistance dog due to his loyal and caring canine traits.
+This ‘Tax Collectors Dog’ is a popular family dog today, ranking 16 out of 193 breeds by the American Kennel Club (AKC).
+Still, he is also one of the most popular working dogs used in military and protection services.
+Not only has he excelled in this field, but more surprisingly, he has shone as a therapy and assistance dog due to his loyal and caring canine traits.
 There are also many popular Doberman mixes.

 The biggest difference between the two breeds is their weight.
-The Doberman is much lighter weighing up to 100 pounds, whereas the Rottweiler is the heaviest at 135 pounds.
-To put that in perspective, 35 pound is the equivalent of your average microwave, so that is a significant amount of extra weight compared to the Doberman.
+The Doberman is much lighter, weighing up to 100 pounds, whereas the Rottweiler is the heaviest at 135 pounds.
+To put that in perspective, 35 pounds is the equivalent of your average microwave, so that is a significant amount of extra weight compared to the Doberman.

-Both breeds are of similar working background, particularly known for their protection and guarding abilities.
-They will patrol their yard, protect their family, and they can even anticipate threats and danger before they have happened.
-Due to their guarding nature both breeds must be properly socialized as a young pup to ensure that this does not turn into over-protectiveness or over-aggressiveness.
+Both breeds are of similar working backgrounds, particularly known for their protection and guarding abilities.
+They will patrol their yard, protect their family, and they can even anticipate threats and danger before they happen.
+Due to their guarding nature, both breeds must be properly socialized as young pups to ensure that this does not turn into over-protectiveness or over-aggressiveness.

-Another similarity is that they both have an unfair reputation.
-During a study of the public’s perception of canines, both the Doberman and the Rottweiler toped the chart when it came to the public perceiving them as aggressive.
-An example of this misrepresentation of the Doberman can be clearly seen in the Award Winning Film ‘Up’, the ringleader of the bad dogs is a Doberman, and his character is inherently mean and stupid, whereas in reality he is the complete opposite; they are loving and intelligent.
-An example of the Rottweiler being misrepresented was in the original film ‘The Omen’, whereby the Rottweiler dog is used to personify the Devil.
-Both breeds are actually very loving towards their family.
-With better education and knowledge perceptions of these dogs have improved, but clearly according to the above study, there is a long way to go.
+An example of the Rottweiler being misrepresented was in the original film ‘The Omen,’ whereby the Rottweiler dog is used to personify the Devil.
+Both breeds are actually very loving towards their families.
+With better education and knowledge, perceptions of these dogs have improved, but clearly, according to the above study, there is a long way to go.

-One of the biggest personality differences between the two breeds is that whilst the Doberman is affectionate with his family, the Rottweiler is said to be more aloof and independent.
-This is a trait that the German Shepherd carries, which is why the Rottie is also often compared to the German shepherd as well.
+One of the biggest personality differences between the two breeds is that while the Doberman is affectionate with his family, the Rottweiler is said to be more aloof and independent.
+This is a trait that the German Shepherd carries, which is why the Rottie is also often compared to the German Shepherd as well.

 The Doberman is quite affectionate with his family and will happily jump on the sofa for a cuddle after a long day on patrol.
 Although the Rottweiler is still affectionate with his family, the Doberman needs companionship more so than the Rottweiler does.